-Strengths is about latent talents.
-Therefore, it is useful to know where teammates are gifted (and where there might be gaps).
+Strengths are all about latent talents.
+Therefore, it’s useful to know where teammates are gifted (and where there might be gaps).
 As a Team Leader, you can use StrengthsFinder in two ways:

 - Your Gifts: Through the coaching process you validate what your personal gifts are, which leads you to explore your most effective way of leading.
 When you understand your gifts, you can see more clearly what assignments are good for you to take and which ones to delegate.

 - Your Team’s Gifts: When you lead a team through exploring strengths, there are two benefits.
 First, you can learn how to develop each person on the team, and where they will shine.
 This helps in effectively assigning roles, work tasks, and looking for development opportunities.
 Second, you can study the mix of gifts represented and look for any gaps in critical skills.
-If the team is greatly lacking in a necessary skill, you need to look at options for how to bolster the team through getting additional help (add teammates, outsource, etc.).
+If your team is greatly lacking in a necessary skill, you need to look at options for how to bolster the team by taking actionable steps through getting additional help (add teammates, outsource, etc.).

-Our efforts are best spent on investing in our natural talents, so that through building knowledge and skill, our talent will become a strength.
-True for yourself as a leader and your team as you develop them for their next job.
+Our efforts are best spent investing in our natural talents so that through building knowledge and skill, our talent becomes a strength.
+This is true for yourself as a leader and your team as you empower them for their next job.

 Leading a Team with Myers-Briggs

 MBTI is about how we think.
 We constantly take in information and make decisions, these are the core functions described in MBTI.
-Therefore, it is useful to see how yourself and others think.
-As a Team Leader,
+Therefore, it is useful to see how you and others think.

 - Your Team’s Preferences: A group comes together to work together and sometimes communication can be clumsy and cause lots of questioning looks.
 As part of growing as a team, the MBTI sheds light on reasons why it might be clumsy and give insight into how to make it better, rather than writing others off as “hard to deal with” or “annoying.”

 A session on MBTI is two things: understanding your preferences and adjusting to meet other’s preferences.
-If you only seek out to understand yourself, you only see a small portion of the power of MBTI.
-The power is in using it to relate to others.
+If you only seek to understand yourself, you only see a small portion of the power of MBTI.
+The real power comes when you use it to relate to others.
 I’ve seen many people learn their type and then use it as an excuse for all sorts of things, like a shield of sorts.

-A rich use of MBTI doesn’t end with understanding yourself.
-They are not prescriptions that reduce us to 16 types of robots.
+Rich use of MBTI doesn’t end with understanding yourself.
+They aren’t prescriptions that reduce us to 16 types of robots.
 Personal experience tells us that can’t be true.
-What it does do is gives us a shortcut for beginning a conversation with someone.
-It is a tool to get us going in the right direction to better communication.
+It provides us with the ability to have a conversation with someone.
+It’s a tool to get us going in the right direction which leads to better communication.

-The biggest critique we hear about MBTI is that it puts people in boxes.
-Our experience shows that this is usually when the MBTI is reduced to a Facebook or BuzzFeed style quiz.
+The biggest critique we hear about MBTI is that it puts people “in boxes”.
+Our experience shows that this usually happens when the MBTI is reduced to a Facebook or BuzzFeed style quiz.
 People see it as a jail cell rather than a starting point in getting to know someone.
-We’ve found that understanding the way someone else approaches information and decision making is a huge kickstarter to better understanding each other, and therefore working together effectively.
+We’ve found that understanding the way someone else approaches and processes information and decision making is the precursor to better understanding each other, and therefore working together effectively.